-OPTION 3: \ WILDCARD \
+OPTION 3: WILDCARD

 If you would prefer to do something more offbeat and creative instead of writing a paper, I am open to ideas.
 To inspire you, here are some great examples of projects students have done in the past: a research paper on gender differences in negotiation, a consulting-style PowerPoint deck breaking down an important facet of negotiations that we didn't cover in class, writing a new negotiation case from scratch.

-Or even less traditional things like: an animated toolkit of negotiation tactics, a comic strip, an oil painting, an indie rock anthem.
+Here are some examples of the more creative projects that I have seen: Animated toolkit of negotiation tactics, a comic strip, an oil painting, an indie rock anthem.